SandorZhylin/test_app/README.md

 ### **Using Test app**

-To use TODOa, follow these steps:
+To use Test app, follow these steps:
 1. Launch the app.
 2. Just tap the screen to make the background color change!